revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-25. Its advised to create only one SessionFactory object for a database in hibernate, why?
+25.Its advised to create only one SessionFactory object for a database in hibernate, why?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)